Lean Writing: Maximising Every Word

 Lean Writing Definition and Principles

 Lean writing is about saying more with less.
-It focuses on cutting out unnecessary words and ideas.
+It is a type of business writing that focuses on cutting out unnecessary words and ideas.
 The main principles are:

 Lean writing aims to make your message easy to understand.
 It's not about using fancy words or long sentences.
 Instead, it's about being clear and to the point.